Digestive and systemic enzymes: circulation and hair growth

 So, how do you increase the number of systemic enzymes in your body?

 You have two options: make changes to your diet or take systemic enzyme supplements.

 Let’s talk about dietary changes.
-Whether you’re highly disciplined or you struggle to change your life habits when making any dietary changes try to start small.
-Start eating more natural, raw foods like fruits, nuts, seeds, sprouts and vegetables.
-Raw food requires fewer enzymes for digestion, leaving your body in a better enzyme-rich state.
+Whether you’re highly disciplined or you struggle to change your life habits when making any nutritional changes try to start small.
+Start eating more natural, raw foods like fruits, nuts, seeds, sprouts, and vegetables.
+Fresh food requires fewer enzymes for digestion, leaving your body in a better enzyme-rich state.
 Adding ozone to your routine will also increase certain enzymes in your body.

 My personal experience with digestive and systemic enzymes

 As with all solutions, it took me a while to figure out my enzyme needs as certain brands made me feel bloated or constipated.
 I made adjustments, and I now take a few daily digestive enzymes with the foods I eat.
 As I mentioned before: the regular consumption of systemic enzymes is hard for me as it makes me feel severely depressed.

 Systemic enzymes have also been found helpful for:

 - Fibrosis conditions caused by fibrin, a hard, sticky protein

 - Reduction of scar tissues (for example after surgery)